MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/activities/usernotifications/UserNotificationChangeReader.md

 public class UserNotificationChangeReader
 ```

-This class is responsible for retrieving a user's notifications.
-TBD
+This class is responsible for retrieving the state changes of a user's notifications.

 ## Methods